For both your sake and mine, I prefer to charge per project/contract instead of per hour/day.

 If I finish the project earlier than expected, that should be a bonus for the client since he gets what he wants done quicker.
 It’s not a bargaining chip to lower the contract price because I spent less time on it.

-Likewise if I finish the project later than expected, it's not a chance for me to ask for more money because I spent more time on it.
-If I take longer than the agreed time frame, that's my problem.
+Likewise if I finish the project later than expected, it’s not a chance for me to ask for more money because I spent more time on it.

 Just let your word ‘Yes’ mean yes, and your ‘No,’ no. —Matthew 5:37